-Often found in kitchens and bathrooms, along with other areas in your home where the risk of electrical shock is increased due to a power outlet’s proximity to water, a GFCI or ground fault circuit interrupter outlet is the ideal way to protect against the risk of electrical shock.
+Often found in kitchens and bathrooms, along with other areas in your home where the risk of electrical shock is increased due to a power outlet’s proximity to water.
+A GFCI or ground fault circuit interrupter outlet is the ideal way to protect against the risk of electrical shock.
 In addition to the increased safety it provides, installing GFCI outlets also will bring your home up to the current standards established by the Canadian Electrical Code.

 These special outlets can be easily identified by locating the ‘test’ and ‘reset’ buttons which are right on the front of the outlet.
 The outlet itself is modified to monitor the electrical current flowing from the receptacle to whatever device you may be using at the time.
-If there is a sudden surge or imbalance in power caused by any number of issues, the GFCI outlet will immediately stop the flow of power, preventing electrical shock that can potentially lead to serious or fatal injuries.
+If there is a sudden surge or imbalance in power caused by any number of issues, the GFCI outlet will immediately stop the flow of power.
+This prevents electrical shock that can potentially lead to serious or fatal injuries.

 Where to use GFCIs